 Once it has cooled, whisk together the olive oil, lemon juice, and a healthy pinch of salt.
 Pour it over the quinoa and stir until the grains are evenly coated.
 Add the parsley, onions, garlic, tomatoes, and mint, and stir to combine.
 Crumble the feta over the top and gently stir it in as well.
 Taste the salad and add more lemon juice or salt as desired.

 Congratulations!
-You have just made yourself a yummy tasting quinoa tabbouleh recipe.
+You have just made yourself a yummy tasting quinoa tabbouleh with feta.
 I hope you enjoy this as a healthy, easy light meal or side dish.

 Guest post by Kodjo Hounnake who is a home fitness enthusiast that believes the average person can get and remain in great shape right at home.
 See the hundreds of home workout videos and health tips on home fitness blog.